Wham!: China (1985)

 In March 1985, Wham! took a break from recording to embark on a lengthy world tour, including a ground-breaking 10-day visit to China, the first by a Western pop group.
 The China excursion was a publicity scheme devised by Simon Napier-Bell (one of their two managers; Jazz Summers being the other).
 It began with a concert at the Peoples' Gymnasium in Beijing in front of 12,000 people.
 They also played a concert in front of 5,000 in Canton.
 The two concerts were played without compensation.
 Wham!'s visit to China attracted huge media attention across the world.
 Napier-Bell later admitted that he used cunning tactics to sabotage the efforts of rock band Queen to be the first to play in China: he made two brochures for the Chinese authorities; one featuring Wham! fans as pleasant middle-class youngsters and one portraying Queen lead singer Freddie Mercury in typically flamboyant poses.
 The Chinese opted for Wham!.

 British director Lindsay Anderson was engaged to accompany Wham! to China and make a documentary film about the visit.
 Anderson called his one-hour and 18 minute film If You Were There.
 In the final stages of editing, Anderson was dismissed by Wham!'s management, the editing team quit, and the film was re-edited, renamed and released as Wham! in China: Foreign Skies.
 According to a 2006 interview with The Independent, Andy Stephens, manager for Michael, said that the film [Anderson's version] was simply not good enough to be shown in public: "It's a dreadful film ...
 It's 20 years old and it's rubbish.
-Why on earth should we allow it to be shown?", although after viewing it in 2008 critic and journalist John Harris described it as "a rich, poetic, panoramic portrait of China's strangeness to the eyes of outsiders".
+Why on earth should we allow it to be shown?"
+However, after viewing it in 2008, critic and journalist John Harris described it as "a rich, poetic, panoramic portrait of China's strangeness to the eyes of outsiders".

 Live Aid (1985)

 Sporting a beard, Michael appeared with Ridgeley onstage at Live Aid on 13 July 1985 (although they did not perform as Wham!).
 Michael sang "Don't Let the Sun Go Down on Me" with Elton John, while Ridgeley joined Kiki Dee in the row of backing singers.
-In September, Wham! released the single "I'm Your Man" which went to No. 1 in the UK charts.
+In November, Wham! released the single "I'm Your Man" which went to No. 1 in the UK charts.

 Around this time, Ridgeley began a relationship with Keren Woodward of Bananarama, and also took up the hobby of rally driving.
 "Last Christmas" was re-issued for the festive season and again made the UK Top 10, peaking at No. 6, while Michael took up offers he was starting to receive to add his voice to other artists' songs.
-He performed backing vocals for David Cassidy, and also for Elton John on his successful singles "Nikita" (UK No. 3) and "Wrap Her Up" (UK No. 12), on which he sang co-lead vocals.
+He performed backing vocals for David Cassidy ("The Last Kiss"), and also for Elton John on his successful singles "Nikita" (UK No. 3) and "Wrap Her Up" (UK No. 12), on which he sang co-lead vocals.